 “We know shoppers want this sort of personalized experience more than ever,” said Amy Eschliman, managing director of retail solutions at Google Cloud.
 She added that research commissioned by Google Cloud found that 75% of shoppers prefer brands that personalize interactions and reach out to them, and 86% want a brand that understands their interests and preferences.

-In a privacy-first world where personalization is only possible through innovation, AI is becoming a profitable resource for brands that know how to use it.
+In a privacy-first world where personalization is becoming a strategy of the past, AI is becoming a profitable resource for brands that know how to use it.

 Suppress product promotions